onstash/blog.onstash.me/src/pages/looking-back-at-2017.md

 ### Play time

-2017 started off on a good note.
 I finally got to act in a play that was 80 minutes long.
 It was about 5 people in a line and their struggles of coming first in it.
 We had two shows - one in Bangalore and another in Madras under the banner of CreaShakthi, a prominent theater group in Madras.
 In spite of living in different continents of Bangalore, we managed to practice quite a bit before the play.
 All the credits go to my friends who trained me.

 ### Musings